How Many Foreigners In Korea Are There? 2023 Updated Stats

 After decades of growth in the number of foreigners living and visiting Korea, which peaked in December 2019 at 2.5 million residents, the number of foreigners declined for the next few years.
 The obvious reason for this is the coronavirus pandemic, which resulted in many societal changes and a greatly reduced ability to travel and work in Korea.

-Korean universities attract over 150,000 foreign students each year who travel to Korea to study on campus and experience life in Korea.
-However, during the first year and a half of the pandemic, many Korean universities offered only online courses.
+Korean universities attract over 175,000 foreign students each year, who move to Korea to study on campus and experience Korean life.
+During the first year and a half of the pandemic, many Korean universities offered only online courses.
 Due to this, many foreign students stayed in their home countries instead of travelling to Korea.

 With the exception of August 2021, the number of foreigners living in Korea decreased every month between the start of the pandemic and 2022.
 Why was August an exception?
 This is most likely due to students moving or returning to Korea for the autumn semester, which begins on September 1st.

-Due to the 14 day quarantine that was still active in Korea in 2021, many foreign students had to arrive in Korea in mid-August in order to clear quarantine in time to begin classes from September 1st.
+Due to the 14 day quarantine active in 2021, many foreign students had to arrive in Korea in mid-August in order to clear quarantine in time to begin classes from September 1st.
 After this short reprieve, the number of foreigners living in Korea continued to fall, dropping to under 2 million by the end of 2021.

 Will There Be More Foreigners In Korea In The Future?